Nancy-Kolaski/Nancy-Kolaski.github.io/project3.md

 <img src="assets/github-logo.jpeg" alt="github logo" style="width: 20px; height: auto;"> [Github Repository](https://github.com/Nancy-Kolaski/SQL-RockbusterVideoRental)

+## **Introduction:**
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
 Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team is planning to use its existing movie licenses to launch an online video rental services in order to stay competitive.

 ## **Goal:**
-Assist the Rockbuster Stealth management board to find data-driven answers to key questions that can be utilized in their 2020 company strategy.
+Assist the Rockbuster Stealth business intelligence department, via SQL queries, in preparation for their 2020 market strategies, providing data-driven insights for a redefined approach for sales improvement.

 ## **Steps and Skills:**
 - SQL/Postgres